featurist/sworm/readme.md

 });
 ```

 Alternatively, we can return the people in the address using a function.
-When the address is saved, the `people` function will be called with the owner address as `this`, then we can set the foreign key for the people.
+When the address is saved, the `people` function will be called with the owner address as the first argument, then we can set the foreign key for the people.
 Following the `save()` the results of the function will be saved as an array on the object.

 ```js
 var person = db.model({ table: 'people' });